Francis seeks to make its education available to every eligible student

 Work Grant and Financial Aid

-aid is granted purely on the basis of financial need and includes a
+aid is granted solely on the basis of financial need and includes a

 work grant component that requires students to give tuition service